ocatias/AutoMash/README.md

 `In the mainstream it's always talked about Napoleon's invasion of America.
 However, the majority of people who have research this know that he actually managed to destroy the american colonies.
 There's a lot of potential here, and I've never really seen anyone doubt that.`

 ### How it works
 AutoMash will download the given YouTube videos and then use a speech-to-text tool to get a transcript of the video.
-Currently, AutoMash is compatible to two speech-to-text tools: [DeepSpeech](https://github.com/mozilla/DeepSpeech) and IBM Watson.
+Currently, AutoMash is compatible to three speech-to-text tools: Vosk, [DeepSpeech](https://github.com/mozilla/DeepSpeech) and IBM Watson.
 After transcribing the videos, AutoMash uses a greedy algorithm to find the longest sequence of words in the transcript that fit the words in the given text.
 In the end AutoMash extracts the video sequences that corresponds to these sequences of words and cuts them together into the final video.

 ### DeepSpeech or IBM Watson
+TL;DR: Use Vosk.
+If this yields bad results try IBM Watson.
+I do not recommend DeepSpeech.

-You can either use DeepSpeech or IBM Watson to get video transcripts.
-DeepSpeech is easier to configure and free to use without limitations.
-However, it both produces worse results and is slower (transcribing one minute of video takes about a minute of real time on my Ryzen 5 1600).
+You can either use Vosk, DeepSpeech or IBM Watson to get video transcripts.
+Vosk and DeepSpech are both easier to configure than IBM Watson and free to use without limitations.
+However for the models I tried (see below), Vosk produces both worse results and is slower than Vosk and IBM Watson.
+Transcribing one minute of video with DeepSpeech takes about a minute of real time on my Ryzen 5 1600.
+Hence, it is generally recommended to use Vosk over DeepSpech.
+IBM Watson seems to yield slightly better results than Vosk.
 The downsides to IBM Watson are that configuring it is a bit more work and that it can only be used to transcribe 500 minutes of audio per month.

 ## How to install
 ### Install the repository